NFT-Ticket/backend/README.md

 #### Ticket Routes

-`GET /api/ticket/<ticket_id>/` returns the ticket owned by user after purchase.
+`GET /api/ticket/<ticket_id>/` returns the ticket owned by user after purchase. \
 `POST /api/ticket/` with params: `event_id` and `buyer<email_id>` as body makes an atomic transaction where ALGOS are transferred to the seller and NFT is transferred to the user atomically.
 If either of the transactions fail, the whole transaction fails.
-If the transactions are successful, a ticket is issued for the buyer.
+If the transactions are successful, a ticket is issued for the buyer. \
+`PUT /api/ticket/<ticket_id>/` with modified ticket as the body changes the ticket object in the db.
+Use this when a user wants to sell their ticket and adjust price to the ticket for sale. \
+`PATCH /api/ticket/<ticket_id>/` with params: `buyer<email_id>` as body makes an atomic transaction where ALGOS are transferred to the owner of `<ticket_id>` and NFT is transferred to `buyer<email_id>`.
+If the atomic transfer is successful, the Ticket database is changed where the owner is changed from seller to new buyer and the `on_sale` property is set to False.

 #### Other Routes